Asman2010/Danger-Dash/README.md

 # Car Game using Pygame

-Welcome to the Car Game, a simple Python project using the Pygame library that simulates a car dodging traffic on a road.
+Welcome to the Danger Dash, a simple Python project using the Pygame library that simulates a car dodging traffic on a road.

 # Danger-Dash